Architecture overview for R in SQL Server

 This section provides an overview of the architecture of SQL Server 2016 R Services, and of SQL Server 2017 Machine Learning Services.

 The architecture for the extensibility architecture is the same or very similar for the SQL Server 2016 and SQL Server 2017 releases, and similar also for R and Python.
-However, to simplify the discussion, this topic discusses only the R components, including new components added in the SQL Server database engine to support external script execution, security, R libraries, and interoperability with open source R.
+However, to simplify the discussion, this article discusses only the R components, including new components added in the SQL Server database engine to support external script execution, security, R libraries, and interoperability with open source R.

 Additional details are provided in the links for each section.